alphagov/government-service-design-manual/service-manual/design-and-content/resources/forms.md

 ## Aligning controls in a row

-You might occasionally need to arrange form controls in a row.
-To do this, wrap the controls in an 'inline group' element.
+You might occasionally need to arrange form controls in a row, for instance if they have short labels and there are only a few options.
+To do this, wrap the controls in an
+'inline group' element.

 ### Example